redis/redis-doc/commands/eval.md

-Note: as you can see Lua arrays are returned as Redis multi bulk replies, that is a Redis return type that your client library will likely convert into an Array in your programming language.
+Note: as you can see Lua arrays are returned as Redis multi bulk replies, that is a Redis return type that your client library will likely convert into an Array type in your programming language.

-It is possible to call Redis program from a Lua script using two different Lua functions:
+It is possible to call Redis commands from a Lua script using two different Lua functions:

 * `redis.call()`
 * `redis.pcall()`

-`redis.call()` is similar to `redis.pcall()`, the only difference is that if a Redis command call will result into an error, `redis.call()` will raise a Lua error that in turn will make `EVAL` to fail, while `redis.pcall` will trap the error returning a Lua table representing the error.
+`redis.call()` is similar to `redis.pcall()`, the only difference is that if a Redis command call will result into an error, `redis.call()` will raise a Lua error that in turn will force `EVAL` to return an error to the command caller, while `redis.pcall` will trap the error returning a Lua table representing the error.

 The arguments of the `redis.call()` and `redis.pcall()` functions are simply all the arguments of a well formed Redis command: